-The average intensity of tropical cyclones, the proportion of Category 4 and 5 tropical cyclones and the associated average precipitation rates are projected to increase for a 2°C global temperature rise above any baseline period (medium confidence).
-Rising mean sea levels will contribute to higher extreme sea levels associated with tropical cyclones (very high confidence).
-Coastal hazards will be exacerbated by an increase in the average intensity, magnitude of storm surge and precipitation rates of tropical cyclones.
-There are greater increases projected under RCP8.5 than under RCP2.6 from around mid-century to 2100 (medium confidence).
-There is low confidence in changes in the future frequency of tropical cyclones at the global scale. {6.3.1}
+An increase in the average intensity of tropical cyclones, and the associated average precipitation rates is projected for a 2°C global temperature rise (medium confidence), although there is low confidence in future frequency changes at the global scale.
+Rising sea levels will contribute to higher extreme sea levels associated with tropical cyclones in the future (very high confidence).
+Projections show that the proportion of Category 4 and 5 TCs will increase (medium confidence).
+Such changes will affect storm surge frequency and intensity, and impact coastal infrastructure and mortality. {6.3}